Non-orientable slice surfaces and inscribed rectangles: Non-orientable --genus for torus knots in

-\begin{remark} Very recently, Lobb observed in~\cite{Lobb19} that $\gsmooth$ is smaller on torus knots than previously conjectured by Batson in~\cite{Batson}.
-However, one may ask whether the conjecture holds when restricting to surfaces with complements that have cyclic fundamental group.\footnote{Note that, by the Mayer--Vietoris sequence, the first homology of the complement of such a surface is always $\Z/2\Z$.} The second assertion of the above proposition, implies that even in this more restrictive setup, the topologically locally-flat quantity is strictly smaller than the corresponding smooth one. \end{remark}
+\begin{remark} Recently, Lobb observed in~\cite{Lobb19} that $\gsmooth$ is smaller on torus knots than previously conjectured by Batson in~\cite{Batson}.
+However, one may ask whether the conjecture holds when restricting to surfaces with complements that have cyclic fundamental group.
+(Note that, by the Mayer--Vietoris sequence, the first homology of the complement of such a surface is always $\Z/2\Z$.)
+The second assertion of the above proposition, implies that even in this more restrictive setup, the topologically locally-flat quantity is strictly smaller than the corresponding smooth one.
+Note that Proposition~\ref{p:T45} at least says that if $2n-1 \equiv 5 \pmod 8$, then we cannot hope to decrease the locally-flat non-orientable genus all the way down to~$1$. \end{remark}

 \begin{proof}[Proof of Proposition~\ref{prop:gammatop<gammasmooth}] The equality $n-1 = \gsmooth(T_{2n-1,2n})$ is due to Batson.
 For the upper bound on the topological cross cap number, we find a non-orientable spanning surface $S \subset S^3$ for $T_{2n-1,2n}$ with $b_1(S) = n$ with the following property: there is a separating simple closed curve $\gamma \subset S \subset S^3$ with trivial Alexander polynomial, such that one of the two connected components of $S\setminus\gamma$ is a once-punctured torus.